Nigerian lowland forests

-The Nigerian lowland forests is a tropical moist forest ecoregion in southwestern Nigeria and southeastern Benin.
-The ecoregion is densely populated, and home to several large cities including Lagos, Ibadan, and Benin City.
+The Nigerian lowland forests, also known as the Nigerian rainforest, are tropical moist forest ecoregion in southwestern Nigeria and southeastern Benin.
+The ecoregion is densely populated and home to several large cities, including Lagos, Ibadan, and Benin City.
+They are considered one of the most biodiverse habitats in the country and are home to a wide range of plant and animal species.
 There is still significant tree cover, but the remaining enclaves of forest are increasingly fragmented.
+Though many areas are now used for timber, which provides business for timber traders.
 The ecoregion is wetter along the coast and drier inland, resulting in bands of vegetation zones that run parallel to the coast for the 400 km length of the region.
+With the establishment of a Department of Woods and Forests for the Colony and Protectorate of Lagos in 1897 to control timber extraction that had started as early as the 1880s, Nigeria saw the beginning of the first kind of forest management To better control the use of forest resources, the British colonial authority established forest reserves.